ritaturk/xenko-docs/manual/graphics/low-level-api/textures-and-render-targets.md

 # Scissor

 The @'SiliconStudio.Xenko.Graphics.CommandList.SetScissorRectangles(System.Int32,System.Int32,System.Int32,System.Int32)' method is available to set the scissor.
 Contrary to the viewport, the user must provide the coordinates of the location of the vertices defining the scissor instead of its size.
-The method can be invocked with an array @'SiliconStudio.Core.Mathematics.Rectangle's in order to support multiple scissors.
+The method can be invoked with an array @'SiliconStudio.Core.Mathematics.Rectangle's in order to support multiple scissors.

 **Code:** Setting the scissor